zac-heisey/murray-lampert/_featured-projects/wheeler-la-jolla.md

 - Free-Standing Soaking Tub
 - Dry Sauna & Steam Room
 - Balinese Style with Modern Features
-project-overview: "<p>This La Jolla home is located on a very quiet street with gorgeous ocean views from the backyard decks, and blends outdoor and indoor living with a formal living room, dining room, balcony, master bedroom and master bathroom with glass corner shower.</p><p>Murray Lampert completed a whole-home remodel including kitchen, bathrooms, temperature controlled wine room, free standing soaking tub, dry sauna, steam room, reclaimed teak flooring, custom fabricated railings, landscaping, jetted water feature and IPE deck with glass railings.</p><p>The inspiration for this project came from Balinese-style architecture, which our design team combined with modern features to seamlessly integrate the indoor and outdoor living areas of the home.
-The architectural and interior design includes ancient artwork and artifacts including Buddha statues, carved teak columns, and an intricately carved bed frame with canopy in the master suite.</p>"
+project-overview: "<p>La Jolla California home on a quiet street, with gorgeous ocean views from the formal dining room, living room, breakfast nook, balcony, master suite, master bathroom shower, backyard deck and pool area.</p><p>Murray Lampert completed this whole-home remodel including kitchen, 2 en-suites, bathrooms, temperature-controlled wine room, free standing soaking tub, dry sauna, steam room, reclaimed teak flooring, custom fabricated railings, landscaping with barbeque island, outdoor shower jetted water feature and IPE deck with glass railings.</p><p>Inspiration for this project comes from Balinese style mixed with modern features.
+We incorporated the outdoors and indoors seamlessly with a functional design that has large door systems to expand living space.
+Also influencing both the architectural and interior design is ancient artwork, a large scale Buddha sculpture, Teak columns and an intricately carved bed frame with canopy that the master bedroom suite was built around.</p>"
 sections:
 - template: grid
   block: grid